 More than 2,000 talented individuals are part of our team, from gardeners, foresters, and recreation leaders to park rangers, custodians, electricians, painters and more.
 Our core mission, as it has been throughout our history, is to provide opportunities for San Francisco residents and visitors alike to gather, play, learn, relax, and enjoy nature in the city.

 WHAT YOU'LL BE DOING

-The Park Ranger is the entry-level class in the series.
-As a Park Ranger, you will be responsible for providing public safety, park information and protecting Recreation and Park Department properties.
-Under immediate supervision, you will patrol assigned areas on foot, by bicycle, truck, and patrol car in an effort to prevent damage, destruction or theft to parks, recreation grounds and facilities.
+As a Head Park Ranger, you will be responsible for providing public safety, park information and protecting Recreation and Park Department properties.
+In this supervisory role, you will assign duties to Park Rangers, patrol areas on foot, by bicycle, truck, and patrol car in an effort to prevent damage, destruction or theft to parks, recreation grounds and facilities.

 Inspect buildings to ensure they are properly secured

 Check equipment to see that fire hazards are not present

 Check and secure/lock restrooms and other properties at night and unlocking for daytime use

 Report any problems that need corrections through an electronic work order system